alejho/Arduino-Telnet-Client/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/6ykMpDV/print.png" alt="print" border="0"></a>

-The only thing you have to configure in your sketch is the char that represent the "prompt" for the server you're connecting to:
+<b>The only thing you have to configure in your sketch is the char that represent the "prompt"</b> for the server you're connecting to:

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/jMJ7LtX/prompt-char.png" alt="prompt-char" border="0"></a>